nginxinc/nginx-asg-sync/README.md

 Small timeouts ensure that a health check will fail fast if the backend instance is not healthy.
 Also, the mandatory parameter ensures NGINX Plus won't consider a newly added instance healthy until a health check passes.

+When using AWS it's possible to filter out the instances that are not in a `InService` state of the [Lifecycle](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html) with the parameter `in_service` set to `true`.
+This will ensure that the IP won't be added until the instance is ready to accept requests.
+This also works when an instance is being terminated: the asg-sync will remove the IP of an instance that went from  the `InService` state to one of the terminating states.
+**Note**: because the asg-sync works on a polling-based model, there will be a delay between the instance  going to a terminating state and the asg-sync removing its IP from NGINX Plus.
+To guarantee that NGINX Plus doesn't send any requests to a terminated instance, make sure the instance goes to the `Terminating:Wait` state for a period greater than the interval `sync_interval_in_seconds`.

 ### Configuration for Cloud Providers

 See the example for your cloud provider: [AWS](examples/aws.md), [Azure](examples/azure.md).